MartinLau42/F1-Project-DV_Model/README.md

   --> The scripts where you actually do the experiments on, enjoy it! <br>
   --> Suggest you can read and try single-tephi scripts before getting into multi-tephi scripts :)

-$ Not stored in github, please look at the documentation (.docx)
+$ Not stored in github, please look at the handover notes (.docx)